Kellyseg/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. delete a file in a directory
 9. delete a folder
 10. change to previous directory
 11. listing conteents in current and other directories
+12. display type of file